evemorgen/wzorceProject/api_docs/gprs/README.md

     <tr><td>Method: POST</td></tr>
     <tr><td>Format: JSON</td></tr>
     <tr><td>Parameters: <br /><br />
-        This method requires additional parameter url you want to post, headers list to set and data you want to send, you need to pass an object with method. - {"action": "get","url": "your url", "headers": "[h1,h2,h3]", "data": "your data"}
+        This method requires additional parameter url you want to post, headers list to set and data you want to send, you need to pass an object with: - {"action": "get","url": "your url", "headers": "[h1,h2,h3]", "data": "your data"}
         </tr></td>
     <tr><td>Returns:     <br /><br />
     Json object with: <br />?